 Given his penchant for words and lack of musical training, writing lyrics was the perfect avenue for Matthew’s creativity.
 He spent his late teen years studying contemporary artists and bands like ABBA, Neil Diamond, Anne Murray, and John Denver before discovering his love of another genre altogether: novelty and parody songs.
 The Nationally Syndicated Dr. Demento Show was a favorite of his, and the songwriters it featured, like “Weird Al” Yankovic and Tom Lehrer were highly influential in solidifying Matthew’s clever and unique approach to writing lyrics.

-Matthew is a member of the NSAI (Nashville Songwriters Association International), AIMP (Association of Independent Music Publishers), SONA (Songwriters Of North America), Music Business Association, Associate Member of The Dramatists Guild & the PMA (Production Music Association),
+Matthew has been a member of the NSAI (Nashville Songwriters Association International), AIMP (Association of Independent Music Publishers), SONA (Songwriters Of North America), Music Business Association, Associate Member of The Dramatists Guild & the PMA (Production Music Association).

-While at Full Sail, he was accepted into Grammy U, a program sponsored by the Recording Academy for students.
-In the Fall of 2021, he applied for and was approved to participate as a Mentee in the Grammy U Mentorship Program and his mentor was Michael Wansley, otherwise known as WANZ, of Macklemore & Ryan Lewis’ hit song “Thrift Shop.”
+While attending Full Sail University, he was accepted into Grammy U, a program sponsored by the Recording Academy for students.
+In the Fall of 2021, he applied for and was approved to participate as a Mentee in the Grammy U Mentorship Program and his mentor was Michael Wansley, otherwise known as WANZ, of Macklemore & Ryan Lewis’s hit song “Thrift Shop.”
 The product of that Mentorship was “The Best Is Not Behind Me” and it can be streamed via Apple Music, Deezer & Spotify.

 While there are few recordings, Matthew is grateful to keep sharing his newest lyric ideas here for everyone to enjoy and speculate which will end up being in the hands of collaborators and succeed as songs after finished.